johann-petrak/licenseheaders/README.md

   --dry                 Only show what would get done, do not change any files --safesubst           Do not raise error if template variables cannot be
                         substituted.
-  -D                    Enable debug messages (same as -v -v -v) -E [EXT [EXT ...]], --ext [EXT [EXT ...]]
+  -D, --debug           Enable debug messages (same as -v -v -v) -E [EXT [EXT ...]], --ext [EXT [EXT ...]]
                         If specified, restrict processing to the specified extension(s) only